-The war had been lost shortly after Rhaella had fled the city, after which Robert I Baratheon had claimed the throne and Aerys had already been killed along with the rest of the royal family, leaving Daenerys and her older brother Viserys as the only known living Targaryen heirs.
+The war had been lost shortly after Rhaella had fled the city, after which Robert I Baratheon had claimed the throne.
+With Aerys, his eldest son Rhaegar, and Rhaegar's young children Rhaenys and Aegon dead, Daenerys and her older brother Viserys were the only known living Targaryen heirs.
 As Viserys had been crowned king on Dragonstone by their mother before her death, Daenerys received the title "Princess of Dragonstone" as Viserys's heir.
-Robert's brother, Stannis, built a new fleet for the Baratheon's, and was planning to assault Dragonstone.
-With the Targaryen fleet destroyed by the storm during which Daenerys had been born, the garrison at Dragonstone planned to sell the Targaryen children to Robert, but before they could act on this plan, Ser Willem Darry and several other loyal retainers rescued the children and smuggled them into exile, sailing to the Free City of Braavos, where they lived for years in a house with a red door, where Daenerys had her own room, and a lemon tree underneath her window.
-Willem was old and sickly, but Dany remembers that he always treated her kindly.
+Robert's brother, Stannis, had built a new fleet for the Baratheon's, and was planning to assault Dragonstone.
+With the Targaryen fleet destroyed by the storm during which Daenerys had been born, the garrison at Dragonstone planned to sell the Targaryen children to Robert.
+However, before they could act on this plan, Ser Willem Darry and several other loyal retainers rescued the children and smuggled them into exile, sailing to the Free City of Braavos.
+There, they lived for years in a house with a red door, where Daenerys had her own room, and a lemon tree underneath her window.
+Willem was old and sickly, but Daenerys remembers that he always treated her kindly.
 When Daenerys was five years old, Willem fell sick and slowly wasted away.
 After his death, the servants he had hired stole all they could.
 The young Targaryens were put out of the house a while after.
-Daenerys wept as they were forced out.
+As they were forced out, Daenerys wept.

-Viserys and Daenerys eventually found the help they sought in the Free City of Pentos, in the form of a rich and powerful magister, Illyrio Mopatis, who invited them to stay in his mansion and offered his help in reclaiming their throne.
-They have lived with Illyrio for almost half a year.
+In 297 AC, Viserys and Daenerys were taken in by magister Illyrio Mopatis in the Free City of Pentos, who offered his help in reclaiming the Iron Throne for Viserys.
+They lived with Illyrio for almost half a year.

 A Game of Thrones